Memory & Scratchpad

 mission "analyze" {

-# agents call e.g. file_read with folder = "research"
+# agents call e.g. file_read with slot = "research"

-The mission’s own dedicated folder.
+The mission’s own dedicated long-lived slot.
 Use it for things you want to keep around: a running log, an archive of finished reports, accumulated state across runs.

 mission "analyze" {